-How will the curriculum be matched to the needs of the young person?
+7. How will the curriculum be matched to the needs of the young person?

 All children are entitled to a broad and balanced curriculum that meets the needs of each child.
-In order to achieve this, teachers are given access to structured conversations to date (which record summaries of conversations), pupil profiles, data and all other information about each child.
-This is then used to plan for a differentiated curriculum that enables every child to achieve their full potential.
+In order to achieve this, teachers are given access to Support Plans, pupil profiles, data and all other information about each child.
+This is then used to plan for an adapted curriculum that enables every child to achieve their full potential.

-Differentiation may involve the use of physical resources, specific strategies/approaches and the use of small group/targeted support from Learning Support Assistants.
+Adaptation may involve the use of physical resources, specific strategies/approaches and the use of small group/targeted support from Learning Support Assistants.

-Recommendations in reports from any external professionals will be used where appropriate to inform planning an effective curriculum for learners.
+Recommendations in reports from any external professionals will be used where appropriate to inform planning an effective curriculum for pupils.
 If a parent has any concerns regarding their child's ability to complete homework tasks, the class teacher can personalise the learning further where appropriate, including through the use of computer-based programs.